 17. If a Board member does not support the vision, mission and objectives of SAHAHR or his/her behaviour is considered inappropriate for the image or the functioning of SAHAHR, the Board will create a special subcommittee, chaired by an impartial non-Board member to investigate and report to the Board.
 Based on the

 recommendation of the subcommittee the SAHAHR board will take appropriate action, which may include the removal of such a member from the Board, if necessary.

 ELECTION OF OFFICERS

-14. Nominations for vacant director positions shall be submitted in writing (on paper or via e-mail) to the President of the Board of Directors at least seven (7) days in advance of the meeting at which the election is to take place.
+19. Nominations for vacant director positions shall be submitted in writing (on paper or via e-mail) to the President or specially constituted Selection Committee of the Board of Directors at least seven (7) days in advance of the meeting at which the election is to take place.